Intro: Duration: (01:43)

 I have to give you my universal answer, which is to lead with who and everything you do.
 Our vision at my core is all people and everything we do lead with who.
 That's what we want for the world.
 And the way we distinguish between vision and mission.

 I learned this a couple of years ago and it helped me, I'll share it quickly was that your vision is what you want for the world without you even knowing.
 So, it's not 2021.
 It's 30, 21.
 It's a thousand years hence, what does the world look like?
 That should be your vision.
 And then your mission is what you're doing about it right now real-time while you are on planet earth.
 So lead with who.

 That's a great way to summarize our time together.
 So, Nathan thank you so much for joining me.
 I really was inspired by our conversation.
 I hope our listeners were too, and I hope you enjoyed our time together.

 Oh, I did.
 It was awesome.
 Thank you, Jeff.

 Closing music jingle/sound effects

-Thanks for listening to the show this week. we release a new episode of Human Capital on the first and third Tuesday of each month, I would really like to know what you thought of this episode, send your comments to email@example.com.
+Thanks for listening to the show this week.
+We release a new episode of Human Capital on the first and third Tuesday of each month, I would really like to know what you thought of this episode, send your comments to firstname.lastname@example.org.
 Human Capital is produced by GoalSpan, subscribe wherever you get your podcasts, and please share this podcast with your colleagues, team, or friends, thanks for being Human Kind.